-Few medical travelers realize that Turkey has 44 JCI-accredited hospitals—more than any other country.
-The leading healthcare groups are located in Turkey's three largest cities (Istanbul, Ankara, and Izmir), offering one stop service to foreign patients and often covering all arrangements from the day of request to the day of departure.
+Few medical travelers realize that Turkey has 44 JCI-accredited hospitals—more than any other country in the region.
+The leading healthcare groups are located in Turkey's three largest cities (Istanbul, Ankara, and Izmir), offering one-stop service to foreign patients and often covering all arrangements from the day of request to the day of departure.

 Most medical travelers heading to Turkey are from nearby neighboring regions: the Middle East, the Turkic States, Russia, and North Africa—seeking specialized healthcare unavailable or inadequate in their homelands.
-More recently, patients from North America and Europe escaping high prices or long waits are discovering Turkey’s medical merits.
-Medical costs in Turkey compare favorably with well-traveled international healthcare destinations in Asia, with high healthcare standards dictated by aggressive national and international accreditation, certification, and oversight.
+More recently, patients from North America and Europe seeking to escape high prices or long waits are discovering Turkey’s medical merits.
+Medical costs in Turkey compare favorably with well-traveled international healthcare destinations in Asia.
+Turkish healthcare standards are high, dictated by aggressive national and international accreditation, certification, and oversight.

 While the visiting patient can expect a comprehensive range of medical services, Turkey's specialties include transplantation (bone, kidney, liver pancreas, stem cell), genetic testing, neurosurgery (brain cancer, degenerative spine disorder, peripheral nerve surgery, epileptic surgery), ophthalmology (one of world’s largest vision clinic networks is headquartered in Istanbul) cardiology, orthopedics (spine, shoulder, knee, sports and pediatrics), cosmetic surgery, and dentistry.